Ian729/GithubSpider/README.md

-# GitHub Crawler
+# GitHub Spider

-GitHub Crawler is a Python script that interacts with the GitHub API to crawl user profiles, follow users based on follower count, display user repositories, and star repositories that meet popularity criteria.
+GitHub Spider is a Python script that interacts with the GitHub API to crawl user profiles, follow users based on follower count, display user repositories, and star repositories that meet popularity criteria.

 ## Features